 In 2009, Valencia Heights Water Company adopted a Water Conservation Plan to promote permanent Water Use Efficiency.
 The Plan lists about 10 practices to efficiently use water and eliminate waste.
-Some of the more important practices are: watering only between the hours of 7 p.m. and 7 a.m.; stopping excessive runoff; repairing leaks quickly; and limiting watering duration.
-Posted on the Company website, vhwc.org. is a revised Water Supply Shortage Contingency Plan.
+Some of the more important practices are watering only between the hours of 7 p.m. and 7 a.m., stopping excessive runoff, and repairing leaks guickly.
+Posted on the Company website, vhwc.org is a revised Water Supply Shortage Contingency Plan adopted in May of 2022.
 This plan was revised to meet new requirements in recently passed legislation.
-As a result of the ongoing drought, outdoor watering restrictions have once again been imposed to reduce demand.
-For the remainder of 2022, outdoor irrigation is reduced to 3 days per week.
-Additional information can be found on the Company website.
+As a result of the ongoing variability of water supply, outdoor watering restrictions will remain at a voluntary 4 days per week through 2025.
+The Company wants to acknowledge our customers' efforts in water conservation and believes our customer base is very proactive in your conservation efforts.